 Note: For a more current taste review on a tweaked bag design, new flavor name, and tweaked ingredient list, open up Pan’s Mushroom Jerky – Zesty Thai Mushroom Jerky (Recipe #2).

-The next review on Pan’s Mushroom Jerky will focus on a 2.2 ounce/62 gram bag of their Thai Seasoning flavored mushroom jerky.
-This thai seasoning flavor is described as being their most popular flavor yet, having a savory taste with a little kick.
+The next review on Pan’s Mushroom Jerky will focus on a 2.2 ounce/62 gram bag of their Thai Seasoning flavored shiitake mushroom jerky.
+This Thai seasoning flavor is described as being their most popular flavor yet, having a savory taste with a little kick.
 The jerky bag was graciously submitted for review by the Owner, Michael Pan.

 Pan’s Mushroom Jerky is distributed by Panco Foods LLC, and they are located in Vancouver, Washington.
 It all started out with Michael visiting family in Borneo, Malaysia in 2007.
 Little did Michael know that there was a recipe in his family for over 30 years.
 Michael’s family in Malaysia were vegetarian Buddhists, and found mushroom jerky to be the perfect alternative to meat, with its meaty like texture.
 Michael knew that his family had something special that had to be shared with the rest of the world.
 After a lot of testing, Pan’s Mushroom Jerky was officially launched in 2008.

-These non-organic shitake mushroom stalks are a good source of protein, fiber, antioxidants, and are cholesterol free.
+These non-organic shiitake mushroom stalks are a good source of protein, fiber, antioxidants, and are cholesterol free.
 They contain vitamin D, and are high on the minerals iron and selenium.
 As a result, the highest ingredient rating that can be awarded is a Very Good (9/10) rating.